kraxarn/wixgen/readme.md

-# Generate .wxs file from a folder of files for use in .msi installer
+# wixgen, generate a .wxs file from a folder of files

 ## Install
 `go get -v github.com/kraxarn/wixgen`